sytone/cmdstartpage/README.md

-# startpage
+# CMD Start Page

 A simple startpage for everyday use.
 Features autocomplete for URLs, search history and custom autocompletes.
 Use `/help` for a list of commands.

+## Acknowledgements

-The default background picture was taken by [Stephen Seeber](https://www.pexels.com/@stywo) and is licensed under the Pexel License.
+- The default background picture was taken by [Stephen Seeber](https://www.pexels.com/@stywo) and is licensed under the Pexel License.
+- Project orginally taken from...